ponylang/rfcs/text/0000-force-declaration-of-ffi-functions.md

 Making declarations mandatory only for variadic FFI functions would make it hard for the Pony compiler to detect undeclared variadic C functions, given that it is impossible to distinguish a regular function from a variadic function that is always called with the same number of arguments.
 This limitation would restrict the ability of the Pony compiler to give meaningful errors to users.
 Making declarations mandatory only for variadic FFI functions is also confusing for users, as the choice of making some declarations mandatory while others are kept optional can feel arbitrary unless they have explicit knowledge of calling convention differences.

 Given that forgetting to write `use` declarations for variadic functions could cause Pony programs to crash at runtime only when run on specific platforms, this proposal aims to make `use` declarations mandatory for _all_ FFI functions, variadic or not.
 In this way, the Pony compiler will be able to give meaningful error messages when a FFI function is used, but not declared via a `use` statement.

+With mandatory declarations in place, specifying the return type for an FFI function at the call site is made redundant, so it should be removed from the language to minimise syntax noise.

 # Detailed design